 Go try it!

 Now before your next workout, smash down a True Protein shake a little over an hour before you train and find out if this is the solution you’ve been waiting for!

-Note: Everyone's body reacts differently to different nutrition plans and workout regimes.
-To seek a nutritional plan tailored to your needs see a physician or nutritional specialist.
+On a side note, it's important to remember that everyone's body reacts differently to different nutrition plans and workout regimes.
+To seek a nutritional plan tailored to your needs see an Accredited Sports Dietitian.